enbock/MBOS-Space-Engineers/MBOS Resource Manager/README.md

 ### Process to request resource
 1. Consumer request amount of resource
 1. Manager reserve resource and order by producer
-   1. Manager create "transport mission" for mission manager
+   1. Manager create "transport mission(s)" for mission manager
 1. Producer reserve and do stock update
    1. When mission took resources, Product update stock again and reduce Reservation Quantity
-   1. Mission deliver resource to Consumer
+   1. When mission delivers resources, Consumer send.
+1. Mission Manager send mission done.
+Resource Manager remove mission.
+(TBD: Do we need a recheck of resource requirement?)

 ### Resources
 Resource is a free text indentifier.
 The producer must provide slot to "fill" resource.